Small Business Management G (11509.2)

 |2023||UC - Canberra, Bruce||Semester 2||31 July 2023||Online||Dr Gary Grant|

 All readings, texts, and online references are provided through the Canvas site.
 This includes a number of online textbooks that can be downloaded and other resources including links to podcasts, LinkedIn Learning and YouTube.

 This course is a 100% online self-paced programme with set assessment deliverable dates as per the Canvas site.
 There are no on-campus lectures or tutorials.
 All lectures, video, podcast and reading resources are provided in the Canvas modules.

 This unit is designed for independent online study.
 Students study the written and audio-visual materials individually at a time and location of their own choice with set individual assessment items submitted throughout the unit.

-The assessment is split between a case study that is developed progressively as you work through the learning materials and the essay/report (Business Plan).
+The assessment is split between a case study that is developed progressively as you work through the learning materials and the final report (Business Plan).
 The case study forms part of both the learning and the assessment of the unit and it is an important way of ensuring that the learning material is 'bedded down' in your mind.

 This style of learning is designed specifically for students who are unable to attend campus-based classes due to other commitments.
 It may not be suitable for students who require a more interactive learning style and such students are encouraged to consider a campus-based unit instead.

 As students work through the material at varying rates there are no set activities such as forum postings required however students are encouraged to utilise the forums to post questions to other students or discuss topics as required.